KDE/documentation-develop-kde-org/content/docs/getting-started/rust/rust-flatpak/index.md

 {{< readfile file="/content/docs/getting-started/rust/rust-app/simplemdviewer_final/org.kde.simplemdviewer.json" highlight="json" start=31 lines=6 >}}

 Flatpak performs a local offline build of the project, so the traditional `cargo build` step cannot fetch crates from crates.io while building the project.
-To accomodate for that, we need to use [flatpak-cargo-generator](https://github.com/flatpak/flatpak-builder-tools/tree/master/cargo).
+To accommodate for that, we need to use [flatpak-cargo-generator](https://github.com/flatpak/flatpak-builder-tools/tree/master/cargo).

 Download and use `flatpak-cargo-generator.py` to prepare all the dependency crates: